13 Aug Symmetry in Georgian Interiors

 Sometimes not being symmetrical is important; the fronts and backs of buildings, for example, are intentionally different.
 Or the front door wall of an entrance hall is intentionally different to the opposite back wall.

-Try out different techniques and arrangements, stand back and observe, then assess why you are drawn to a particular option.
+Here at Etons of Bath, we recommend you to try out different techniques and arrangements, stand back and observe, then assess why you are drawn to a particular option.
 The image below shows how a visual balance can be achieved despite using two different shapes rather than a mirror image.
 This is because the boldness and weight of the lamp and the bowl of fruit are equal to each other despite taking different forms.